On writing Réal

 While it is an author's job to step into the souls of other people, writing characters outside of your own culture should always be done with a lot of sensitivity, a lot of research, and many, many different eyes on your work.
 It also requires a great amount of caution, and the humility to step back and let Own Voices authors be heard instead—ultimately, you may have to accept that this isn't your story to tell.

 As for the HOW of writing Réal, here are the steps I took to get his character right:

-The Facts About Research
+Research, and The Facts About It

 Whether you realise it or not, some of what you think you know just isn’t true.
-Sometimes the "facts" are written by people who had more power to express their opinions than the people those facts are written about (like that prominent white editor versus the Indigenous authors).
+Sometimes the "facts" are written by people who had a lot more power to express their opinions than the people those facts are written about (like that prominent white editor versus the Indigenous authors).

 One example is that, while researching for Black Chuck, I discovered something called “Windigo Psychosis”—a mental illness in which a person believes they have been possessed by a Windigo Spirit.
 There have even been several documented cases of this illness over the last two centuries.

 But delving deeper, I also discovered that this illness may not have real Indigenous roots.
 It may, in fact, be a white misinterpretation of Algonquian legends and stories, but because white people made most of the records we’ve kept, theirs are the "facts" we’ve heard.
 And that doesn’t make it truth!